 The House of Lore, as it were: a rambling, to my mind delightful old manse, wing branching off from wing, addition tacked to addition, in all sorts of materials–brick, wood, canvas, sheet metal, cardboard–with turrets and gables, minarets and spires, spiral staircases, rope ladders, pitons, dungeons, secret passageways–all seemingly random, yet all connected.
 Each generation of Practioners inherits this pile from the one before, is ushered around some of what there is, and then, it its turn, adds its own touches.
 Naturally, the structure is huge, sprawling.
 There are, after all, no provisions for tearing any of it down.
 Various portions of it can and almost certainly will be forgotten and rediscovered again and again.
 A wing abandoned by one generation will be resettled (and may be refurbished) by another.
 And note, too, that there is nothing to rule out parallel discovery or re-invention, either; so the House of Lore has many rooms that look very much alike.North (2006).
 The Making of Knowledge in Composition: Portrait of an Emerging Field.
 Portsmouth, NH: Boynton/Cook Publishers. p.
 27

-So, we came to believe we had three choices: We could abandon the site to the hackers who work 24/7 to destroy the site.
-We could continue as we were, adding new content and revising and editing existing content, as necessary.
+In 2021 we came to a crossroads: We could continue as we were, adding new content and revising and editing existing content, as necessary.
 Or we could detonate our house of lore—raze it to the ground and start over.

 Frankly, we would have walked if not for Google Analytics.

 On a daily basis, we were inspired by our global traffic.
 As the earth spun around the sun, from our perspective in Eastern Standard Time, we could see patterns: evening readers from Asia; early morning readers from Europe.
 At any time of day, we could see there was always someone reading Writing Commons.
 On occasion, large crowds gathered.